abienvenu/Kyela/README.md

 * l18n for error messages
 * Nice handling of bad (forged) URLs
 * Functional tests
-* Archive old dates
 * Access to old dates
 * Add instructions how to download the product via composer
-* For a Poll, customize "Total" color cell at certain levels
 * Add unicity constraint for (event, participant, choice)
 * Ability to re-order choices
 * Ability to use a glyphicon(s) for each choice